deboleenasarkar0-wq/project_c/README.md

 6.User-Friendly Command Line Interface (CLI): The application offers an intuitive menu-based interface, providing clear prompts and error messages for a seamless user experience.

 The Automated Teller Machine (ATM) Simulation system project aims to protect user accounts with a security lockout mechanism and maintain financial integrity by validating transaction limits.

+Tools Used:

+ Programming Language: C Language (ANSI C standard)
+ Compiler: GNU Compiler Collection (GCC)
+ IDE / Editor: Code::Blocks
+ Operating System: Windows
+ Version Control: GitHub

+### NOTE: The project was completed collaboratively.
+The GitHub repository was maintained by one member as another member is new to GitHub and version control systems.

+### Project Contribution & Role Assignment:

+### Deboleena Sarkar​​

+1. Core Logic Implementation : Structure and Array of Structures Design. ​

+2. File I/O (Data Persistence) : Implementation of load data() and save data() functions.​

+3. Main Control Flow : Designing the main() function and the main menu loop.

+### ​Musfika Rahman​​

+1. ATM Functionality : Implementation of Deposit, Withdraw, and Check Balance functions. ​

+2. User Interface : Designing the Menu and input validation logic.​

+3. Testing & Debugging : Comprehensive testing of all transaction scenarios.​

+​